AP and Transfer Credit

 If you have taken an AP physics test in high school and submitted the results to Washington University Admissions, your placement in physics will be made according to the current Physics Department AP Policy.

+We recommend that students interested in majoring in Physical Sciences or related fields still take the two semesters of calculus-based introductory physics, Physics I & II, especially if you took the AP test in Spring 2020.
 We place each student in the course best suited to his or her ability and previous record.
 Please contact Dr. Mairin Hynes for questions regarding course placement.

 - Obtain syllabi that includes the name of the school and a detailed list of topics covered, description of the labs, textbook name and author.

 - Complete the Non-WUSTL Course Credit Approval form.

 - Email the completed form and the associated syllabi to Dr. Hynes.
 All requests can be done via email; please DO NOT bring the forms to her office.
 In addition to the above, provide all of the following information: